Live WELI · Academic Research · Teaching · Talks

 Dr Weliton Menário Costa

-Brazilian born, Sydney based, globally recognised for building bridges between science, performance, and public culture
+Behavioural ecologist designing cultural experiences, workshops, and programs through music, movement, and storytelling.
+Brazilian born, Sydney based, globally recognised for building bridges between science, performance, and public culture — Dance Your PhD winner (Kangaroo Time) and founder of WildWooHoo.

 Current research